icodewith-ai/icodewithai-code/.vibedocs/docs/components.md

 # UI Components Documentation

-This document provides detailed specifications for reusable UI components in the By Marcelo Lewin website.
+This document provides detailed specifications for reusable UI components in the iCodeWith.ai website.

 ## Photo Gallery Component